History of Catalonia: Expansion and institutionalization of the Principality

 This territorial expansion was accompanied by a great development of the Catalan trade, centered in Barcelona, creating an extensive trade network across the Mediterranean which competed with those of the maritime republics of Genoa and Venice.
 In this line, institutions were created that would give legal protection to merchants, such as the Consulate of the Sea and the Book of the Consulate of the Sea, one of the first compilations of maritime law.
 The trade allowed the formation of banking.
-In 1401, the local authorities of Barcelona created a pioneering public bank, the Taula de canvi, in 1401, arguably the world's first-ever central bank.
+In 1401, the local authorities created a pioneering public bank, the Taula de canvi de Barcelona, arguably the world's first-ever central bank.

 The second quarter of the 14th century saw crucial changes for Catalonia, marked by a succession of natural catastrophes, demographic crises, stagnation and decline in the Catalan economy, and the rise of social tensions.
 In 1333, known as Lo mal any primer ("The first bad year"), a severe famine affected the lands of the Crown.
 Between 1347 and 1497 the Principality of Catalonia lost 37 percent of its population.
 The reign of Peter the Ceremonious was a time of war: the annexation of Majorca, the quelling of a rebellion in Sardinia, a rebellion by an Aragonese faction who wished to extinguish local Catalan privileges in favor of a more centralized kingdom of Aragon, and an Aragonese-Castilian war.
 These wars created a delicate financial situation, in a framework of demographic and economic crisis, to which was added a generation later a crisis of succession generated by the death in 1410 of Martin I without a descendant or a named successor.
 A two-year interregnum progressively evolved in favor of a candidate from the Castilian Trastámara dynasty, Ferdinand of Antequera, who on the Compromise of Caspe (1412), representatives of Aragon, Valencia and Catalonia appointed him monarch as Ferdinand I of Aragon.
 Opposition to Ferdinand, led by the alternate candidate James II, Count of Urgell, was defeated in 1413.